IAreKyleW00t/verified-bot-commit/README.md

 accomplished via the GitHub [REST API] by using the [Blob] and [Tree] endpoints to build the commit and update the original Ref to point to it. [^1]

-After using this Action your local branch will be updated to point to the newly created commit, which will be signed and verified using [GitHub's public PGP key](https://github.com/web-flow.gpg)!
+After using this Action, your local branch will be updated to point to the newly created commit, which will be signed and verified using [GitHub's public PGP key](https://github.com/web-flow.gpg)!
 Files that were not committed by the Action will be left staged.